Sawuare/misk/README.txt

-  eca-png - write an elementary cellular automaton to a PNG file eca-txt - print an elementary cellular automaton eca-wav - write an audio elementary cellular automaton to a WAVE file eca.h - code for elementary cellular automata ecma48.h - control functions for coded character sets in 7-bit codes getlocale - print the current locale hpq-fb - display HPQ images on the Linux framebuffer device hpq-png - write an HPQ image to a PNG file hpq-seq - write some HPQ q-sequences hpq.h - code for HPQ images hxy - write an HXY image to a PNG file limits - print every standard limit in <limits.h>
+  eca-png - write an elementary cellular automaton to a PNG file eca-txt - print an elementary cellular automaton eca-wav - write an audio elementary cellular automaton to a WAVE file eca.h - library for elementary cellular automata ecma48.h - control functions for coded character sets in 7-bit codes getlocale - print the current locale hpq-fb - display HPQ images on the Linux framebuffer device hpq-png - write an HPQ image to a PNG file hpq-seq - write some HPQ q-sequences hpq.h - library for HPQ images hxy - write an HXY image to a PNG file limits - print every standard limit in <limits.h>
   midi - print a table of MIDI note number, notation, and frequency